 The Eileen is slightly different from the Ann Elizabeth because it doesn’t have any pockets for drains.
 This is great for surgeries that don’t require drains afterwards.
 This wrap can be used so you can easily take on and off your top.
 It also comes in the color Warm Grey and Black.
 I wore the Eileen in Warm Grey.

 Both wraps are incredibly soft!
 It’s made with natural bamboo fabrics so it soothes and doesn’t irritate the skin especially after radiation.
+I’m sure you all know due to treatments, you’re experiencing sensitive skin.

 For sizing, I do think they run big.
 I normally wear a size small and I am wearing an XS for both tops.
 For reference, I’m 5’4″ and my chest is 32C.
 I usually wear a size small or size 4 in tops.